ilijadu/social_network_analysis_spotify/README.md

 Clusters of songs grouped by audio features.
 Topic modeling showing dominant lyrical themes.
 Ego networks for individual tracks (e.g., Sabrina Carpenter’s Please Please Please).

+The main code is stored in the master_thesis_code.ipynb file.

+The additional code for artist clustering is located in the Artist_Clustering.ipynb file.
+This notebook focuses on grouping artists based on their aggregated audio features (danceability, energy, valence, tempo, etc.) obtained from the Spotify Web API.
+It applies K-Means clustering to identify stylistic similarities between artists and uses PCA for dimensionality reduction and visualization.
+Additionally, it calculates cosine and Euclidean distances, highlighting artists with comparable musical styles.
+The dataset that has been used is all_tracks_please_please_please.csv.
+It has been collected by combining the top2023.csv, top2022.csv, top 2021.csv and top2020.csv datasets.
+They have been collected using the Spotify's WEB API and spotipy Python library to collect the data from the most listened songs for each year.